liyong31/lisa/README.md

 =======

 Lisa accepts a specification file in JSON format as input.
-Our json input format is inspired from the input of [BoSy](https://github.com/reactive-systems/syfco).
+Our json input format is inspired from the input of [BoSy](https://github.com/reactive-systems/bosy).

-We take the following arbiter specification for two clients from BoSy.
+We take the following arbiter specification for two clients from BoSy for example.
 Here every request from a client (signal `r_0`/`r_1`) must be eventually granted (signal `g_0`/`g_1`) by the arbiter with the restriction that `g_0` and `g_1` may not be set simultaneously.

 ```json